worldflora/wfo-tens/README.md

 There are two monthly log files.
 One listing the groups with new names and one that records a null result.

+THe WFO and IPNI IDs plus basic nomenclautral data.

 - WFOID
 - IPNID
 - scientificName